-Deroy Murdock is a Manhattan-based Fox News contributor and a contributing editor of National Review Online.
+Deroy Murdock is a Manhattan-based Fox News contributor and a contributing editor of National Review Online, and a senior fellow with the London Center for Policy Research.

 Murdock is a Fox News Contributor.
 He was a regular panelist on PBS’s Tucker Carlson: Unfiltered, a founding staff commentor on MSNBC, and an On-Air Investigator and substitute host with Damn Right, a nightly public affairs TV program produced by Tele-Communications, Inc. Murdock has appeared on ABC’s Nightline and Politically Incorrect, CNBC, CNN, C-Span, and NBC Nightly News, among other TV and radio programs.